 Last week (or two weeks ago?), Cole came in from the barn one day and told me there were dead bees and poop and all over.
 The hives are alive!
 We have had a few warm days the last week and they have come out a few times for their "cleansing flights".
 Basically they say "hey, it's pretty warm today, let's have a poop party!"
 Some fly out and just poop and go back.
 Some go out, land on the snow and I guess it's just a bit too cold for them to lift back off and get home and they die on the snow.
 Always sad.
 There are a lot of bees out front of one of my hives.
 I think I read that they also take the warm weather opportunity to drag out any bees that died over the winter.

-So, yesterday, it was warm and sunny, so I thought I'd go peek inside.
-I had a coat and tall boots on and put on my head only cover.
+So, yesterday, it was warm and sunny, and I thought I'd go peek inside.
+I had a coat and tall boots on and put on my veil - head only cover.
 When I got out there, they were buzzing around so much that I decided to get my full suit on.
 I don't know if I'll ever be one of those that goes out suitless and doesn't mind getting stung.
 Bees were flying around both hives.
 I lifted the inner cover off and poured in more dry sugar.
 One hive seems to have more bees, but I didn't get down into the hive bodies.
 I'll wait for some more extended warm weather and warmer nights.